chw18019/chw18019.github.io/_posts/2019-04-26-online_news_web_scraping.md

 toc_label: "Content"
 toc_sticky: true
 ---
-_When I worked on this project, I wondered if I could have more different types of data to predict the popularity, such as title and contents.
+_When I worked on the [Online News Popularity Prediction project](https://chw18019.github.io/online_news_popularity_prediction_1/), I wondered if I could have more different types of data to predict the popularity, such as title and contents.
 So, I taught myself and found Scrapy, an open-source framework for extracting the data from websites.
 For the complete jupyter notebook, you can find it on my GitHub repository. [<i class="fab fa-fw fa-github" aria-hidden="true"></i>](https://github.com/chw18019/Web-Scraping-with-Scrapy)_
 {: .notice--primary}

 ## Introduction